NunoSempere/clarivoyance/hurdles/index.md

 - [What percent will software and information services contribute to US GDP in Q4 of 2030?](https://www.metaculus.com/questions/5958/it-as--of-gdp-in-q4-2030/)
 - [What will be the average top price performance (in G3D Mark /$) of the best available GPU on the following dates?](https://www.metaculus.com/questions/11241/top-price-performance-of-gpus/)

 My impression is that these questions don't have the immediacy of the previous example; they aren't incredibly connected to impending decisions.
-You could draft questions which are more connected to impending decisions, like asking about whether specific AI safety research agendas would succeed, whether AI safety organizations that were previously funded would be funded again, or about how Open Philanthropy would evaluate its own AI safety grantmaking in the future.
+You could draft questions which are more connected to impending decisions, like asking about whether specific AI safety research agendas would succeed, whether AI safety organizations that were previously funded would be funded again, or about how Open Philanthropy would evaluate its own AI safety grant-making in the future.
 However, these might be worse qua forecasting questions, or at least less Metaculus-like.

 Overall, my impression is that forecasting questions about AI haven't been tied to specific decisions in a way that would make them incredibly valuable.
 This is curious, because if we look at the recent intellectual history of forecasting, its original raison d'être was to make US intelligence reports more useful, and those reports were directly tied to decisions.
 But now forecasts are presented separately.
 In our experience, it has often been more meaningful for forecasters to look in depth at a topic, and then produce a report which contains predictions, rather than producing predictions alone.
 But this doesn't happen often.

 ## The phenomena of interest are really imprecise

 Misha Yagudin recalls that he knows of five different operationalizations of "human level AGI".
-"Existential risk" is also ambiguous: does it refer to human extinction? or to losing a large fraction of possible human potential? if so, how is "human potential" operationalized?
+"Existential risk" is also ambiguous: does it refer to human extinction? or to losing a large fraction of possible human potential? if so, how is "human potential" specified?

 To deal with this problem, one can:

 - Not spend much time on operationalization, and accept that different forecasters will be talking about slightly different concepts
 - Try to specify concepts as precisely as possible, which involves a large amount of effort.

 Neither of those options is great.
-Although some platforms like Manifold Markets and Polymarket are experimenting with underspecified questions, forecasting seems to work best when working with clear operationalizations.
+Although some platforms like Manifold Markets and Polymarket are experimenting with under-specified questions, forecasting seems to work best when working with clear operationalizations.
 And the fact that this is expensive to do makes the topic of AI a bit of a bad fit for forecasting.

 CSET had a great report trying to address this difficulty: [Future Indices](https://search.nunosempere.com/search?q=Future%20Indices).
 By having a few somewhat overlapping questions on a topic, e.g., a few distinct operationalizations of AGI, or a few proxies that capture different aspects of a domain of interest, we can have a summary index that better captures the fuzzy concept that we are trying to reason about than any one imperfect question.

 That approach does make dealing with imprecise phenomena easier.
 But it increases costs, and a bundle of very similar questions can sometimes be dull to forecast on.
-It also doesn't solve this problem completely—some concepts, like "disempowering humanity", still remain very ambiguous.
+It also doesn't solve this problem completely—some concepts, like "dis-empowering humanity", still remain very ambiguous.

 Here are some high-level examples for which operationalization might still be a concern:

 - You might want to ask about whether "AI will go well".
 The answer depends whether you compare this against "humanity's maximum potential" or with human extinction.
 - You might want to ask whether any AI startup will "have powers akin to that of a world government".
-- You might want to ask about whether measures taken by AI labs are "compentent".
+- You might want to ask about whether measures taken by AI labs are "competent".
 - You might want to ask about whether some AI system is "human level", and find that there are wildly different operationalizations available for this

 Here are some lower-level but more specific examples:

 - Asking about FLOPs/$ seems like a tempting abstraction at first, because then you can estimate the FLOPs if the largest experiment is willing to spend $100M, $1B, $10B, etc. However, the abstraction ends up breaking down a bit when you look at specifics.
   - Dollars are unspecified: For example, consider a group like [Inflection](https://www.reuters.com/technology/inflection-ai-raises-13-bln-funding-microsoft-others-2023-06-29/), which raises $1B from NVIDIA and Microsoft, and pays NVIDIA and Microsoft $1B to buy the chips and build the datacenters.
-Then the FLOPs/$ is very underdefined.
+Then the FLOPs/$ is very under-defined.
 OpenAI's deal with Microsoft also makes their FLOPS/$ ambiguous.
-If China becomes involved, their ability to restrict emmigration and the pre-eminent role of their government in the economy also makes FLOPs/$ ambiguous.
+If China becomes involved, their ability to restrict emigration and the pre-eminent role of their government in the economy also makes FLOPs/$ ambiguous.
-  - FLOPS are underspecified.
+  - FLOPS are under-specified.
 Do you mean 64-bit precision bits?
 16-bit precision?
 8-bit precision?
 Do you count a [multiply-accumulate](https://wikiless.nunosempere.com/wiki/Multiply%E2%80%93accumulate_operation?lang=en) operation as one FLOP or two FLOPs?
-- Asking about what percentage of labour is automated gets tricky when, instead of automating exactly past labour, you automatize a complement.
+- Asking about what percentage of labor is automated gets tricky when, instead of automating exactly past labor, you automatize a complement.
 For example, instead of automatizing a restaurant as is, you design the menu and experience that is most amenable to being automated.
 Portable music devices don't automate concert halls, they provide a different experience.
 These differences matter when asking short-term resolvable questions about automation.
 - You might have some notion of a "leading lab".
-But operationalizing this is tricky, and simply ennumerating current "leading labs" risks them being sidelined by an upstart, or that list not including important Chinese labs, etc. In our case, we operationalized "leading lab" as "a lab that has performed a training run within 2 OOM of the largest ever at the time of the training run, within the last 2 years", which leans on the inclusive side, but requires keeping good data of what the largest training data is at each point in time, like [here](https://epochai.org/research/ml-trends), which might not be available in the future.
+But operationalizing this is tricky, and simply enumerating current "leading labs" risks them being sidelined by an upstart, or that list not including important Chinese labs, etc. In our case, we operationalized "leading lab" as "a lab that has performed a training run within 2 OOM of the largest ever at the time of the training run, within the last 2 years", which leans on the inclusive side, but requires keeping good data of what the largest training data is at each point in time, like [here](https://epochai.org/research/ml-trends), which might not be available in the future.

 ## Many questions don't resolve until it's already too late.